Log in

 Create a table and add your data

-Once you're logged into your Zapier account, you can access Zapier Tables from the left-hand menu or visit tables.zapier.com
+Once you're logged into your Zapier account, you can access Zapier Tables from the left-hand menu or visit tables.zapier.com.

-Create a table from a CSV
+Create a table from existing data

+You'll be prompted to upload a file with your existing data.
 Choose a file to upload from your computer, then click Continue

 Tables will let you preview how your data will look.
 Give your table a different name if you'd like, add a description, and click Import